-Moreover, Swiss Life's investments for example in securities, real estate and infrastructure might be negatively affected by both the physical impacts of climate change and the costs of the transition to a low-carbon and climate-resilient economy.
+Swiss Life is exposed to risks in connection with climate change and the need to transition to a low-carbon and climate-resilient economy.
+For example, Swiss Life's investments in securities, real estate and infrastructure and other assets might be negatively affected by both the physical impacts of climate change and the costs of the transition to a low-carbon and climate-resilient economy.
 Depending on the course of the transition to a low-carbon and climate-resilient economy, the effects already arising today due to climate change and its measures to mitigate may increase in the medium and long term.